Chemical formula: C₂₂H₁₉N₃O₄ Molecular mass: 389.404 g/mol PubChem compound: 110635

 Studies in vitro have shown that tadalafil is a selective inhibitor of PDE5.
 PDE5 is an enzyme found in corpus cavernosum smooth muscle, vascular and visceral smooth muscle, skeletal muscle, platelets, kidney, lung, and cerebellum.
 The effect of tadalafil is more potent on PDE5 than on other phosphodiesterases.
 Tadalafil is >10,000-fold more potent for PDE5 than for PDE1, PDE2, and PDE4, enzymes which are found in the heart, brain, blood vessels, liver, and other organs.
 Tadalafil is >10,000-fold more potent for PDE5 than for PDE3, an enzyme found in the heart and blood vessels.
 This selectivity for PDE5 over PDE3 is important because PDE3 is an enzyme involved in cardiac contractility.
 Additionally, tadalafil is approximately 700-fold more potent for PDE5 than for PDE6, an enzyme which is found in the retina and is responsible for phototransduction.
 Tadalafil is also >10,000-fold more potent for PDE5 than for PDE7 through PDE10.

-Tadalafil is readily absorbed after oral administration and the mean maximum observed plasma concentration (Cmax) is achieved at a median time of 2 hours after dosing.
+Tadalafil is readily absorbed after oral administration and the mean maximum observed plasma concentration (Cmax) is achieved at a median time of 4 hours after dosing.
+Pharmacokinetic studies have shown that tadalafil tablets and oral suspension are bioequivalent based upon AUC(0-∞).
 Absolute bioavailability of tadalafil following oral dosing has not been determined.

-The rate and extent of absorption of tadalafil are not influenced by food, thus tadalafil may be taken with or without food.
-The time of dosing (morning versus evening) had no clinically relevant effects on the rate and extent of absorption.
+The rate and extent of absorption of tadalafil film-coated tablets are not influenced by food, thus tadalafil tablets may be taken with or without food.
+The effect of food on the rate and extent of absorption with the tadalafil oral suspension has not been investigated; therefore, tadalafil suspension should be taken on an empty stomach at least 1 hour before or 2 hours after a meal.
+The time of dosing (morning versus evening after a single 10 mg administration) had no clinically relevant effects on the rate and extent of absorption.
+For children, tadalafil was dosed in clinical trials and post-marketing trials without regard to food with no safety concerns.

-The mean volume of distribution is approximately 63 l, indicating that tadalafil is distributed into tissues.
+The mean volume of distribution is approximately 77 L at steady state, indicating that tadalafil is distributed into tissues.
 At therapeutic concentrations, 94% of tadalafil in plasma is bound to proteins.
 Protein binding is not affected by impaired renal function.

 Less than 0.0005% of the administered dose appeared in the semen of healthy subjects.

-The mean oral clearance for tadalafil is 2.5 l/h and the mean half-life is 17.5 hours in healthy subjects.
+The mean oral clearance for tadalafil is 3.4 L/h at steady state and the mean terminal half-life is 16 hours in healthy subjects.
 Tadalafil is excreted predominantly as inactive metabolites, mainly in the faeces (approximately 61% of the dose) and to a lesser extent in the urine (approximately 36% of the dose).

-Healthy elderly subjects (65 years or over), had a lower oral clearance of tadalafil, resulting in 25% higher exposure (AUC) relative to healthy subjects aged 19 to 45 years.
+Healthy elderly subjects (65 years or over), had a lower oral clearance of tadalafil, resulting in 25% higher exposure (AUC) relative to healthy subjects aged 19 to 45 years after a 10 mg dose.
 This effect of age is not clinically significant and does not warrant a dose adjustment.

 Tadalafil exposure (AUC) in subjects with mild and moderate hepatic impairment (Child-Pugh Class A and B) is comparable to exposure in healthy subjects when a dose of 10 mg is administered.
-There is limited clinical data on the safety of tadalafil in patients with severe hepatic insufficiency (Child-Pugh Class C).
-There are no available data about the administration of once-a-day dosing of tadalafil to patients with hepatic impairment.
-If tadalafil is prescribed once-a-day, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.
+If tadalafil is prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.
+There are no available data about the administration of doses higher than 10 mg of tadalafil to patients with hepatic impairment.

-Tadalafil exposure (AUC) in patients with diabetes was approximately 19% lower than the AUC value for healthy subjects.
+Tadalafil exposure (AUC) in patients with diabetes was approximately 19% lower than the AUC value for healthy subjects after a 10 mg dose.
 This difference in exposure does not warrant a dose adjustment.

 Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential, and toxicity to reproduction.